chrissix666/Jellyfin-VideoOSD-Artwork-Display/README.md

 - Trailers
 - Bonus or extra content

-Extras are treated by Jellyfin as standalone videos and cannot be reliably linked back to their parent movie.
+Extras, Trailers, Bonus content (stacked sub videos) are treated by Jellyfin as standalone videos and cannot be reliably linked back to their parent movie. (have not find out yet)
-In these cases, at most poster artwork may appear.

-Full artwork resolution only works if artwork is directly assigned to the stacked files themselves.
+In these cases empty, at most poster artwork may appear, or when the artwork directly assigned to the stacked files themselves.

 ---